mervat-khaled/AWS-Machine-Learning-Engineer-Nanodegree-Capstone/README.md

 ### Overview

-Artificial intelligence in inventory management is yielding hefty and impressive improvements for the companies that are utilizing it likes Amazon and others.
+Artificial intelligence in inventory management is yielding hefty and impressive improvements for the companies that are utilizing it like Amazon and others.
 We are on the verge of a major upheaval in the way inventory is managed.
-This revolution is a result of the availability of the huge amounts of real-time data that are now routinely generated on the internet and through the interconnected world of enterprise software systems and smart products.
+This revolution is a result of the availability of huge amounts of real-time data that are now routinely generated on the internet and through the interconnected world of enterprise software systems and smart products.
 In order to make effective use of this new data and to stay competitive, managers will need to redesign their supply-chain processes.
 Amazon, for example, implemented artificial intelligence throughout their inventory operations, at an unprecedented scale.
-In almost every aspect of their operations, A.I methodologies such as time series prediction and reinforcement learning systems are being deployed.
-User demand, supplier backorders, warehouse optimization, stock levels are all being guided by either machine learning or more complex artificial intelligence systems.
+In almost every aspect of their operations, AI methodologies such as time series prediction and reinforcement learning systems are being deployed.
+User demand, supplier backorders, warehouse optimization, and stock levels are all being guided by either machine learning or more complex artificial intelligence systems.

 ## Dataset

 ### Overview
 To complete this project we will be using the Amazon Bin Image Dataset.
 The dataset contains 500,000 images of bins containing one or more objects.
-For each image there is a metadata file containing information about the image like the number of objects, it's dimension and the type of object.
+For each image, there is a metadata file containing information about the image like the number of objects, its dimension, and the type of object.
 For this task, we will try to classify the number of objects in each bin.
 An example of an image and the corresponding metadata file is shown as below:

 {
     "BIN_FCSKU_DATA": {
         "B000A8C5QE": {